SherryKennedy/Neural_Network_Charity_Analysis_Deep_Learning/README.md

 **Improving the Model More**
 - Seperate test data is needed to test the successful model.
 If the model proves to work, more can be done to improve the speed.
-Fewer batches could be created.
+Fewer batches could be created according to the data size.
 One may be able to get a similar accuracy with fewer neurons as well.
 - It takes a while for some of the 'NAMES' to be placed in the 'Other' category optimization of code could be done here.
+- A review of some of the error amounts could be done for insights.

 - - -